bkerler/opencl_brute/README.md

 Why
 ===
-- Because bruteforcing PBKDF2 using just CPU sucks.
+- Because bruteforcing PBKDF2 and hashing SHA1/SHA256 using just CPU sucks.
-- Because Python alone is very slow for bruteforcing
+- Because Python itself is very slow for bruteforcing
 - Because we'd like to bruteforce using Python and not rely on other tools like Hashcat (sorry Atom :D) and do not want to compile c++ first